-A licensing director should consult with the state's information technology (IT) staff to ensure that the testing vendor can deliver data to the state insurance department.
-This is critical when a state changes testing vendors.
-This is also critical if the state directs a vendor to send data to a different location than the state insurance department.
+A-Each state's licensing director should consult with the state's information technology (IT) staff to ensure that the testing vendor can deliver data to the state insurance department.
+This is critical when a state changes testing vendors or .
+This is also critical if the state directs a vendor to send data to a different location other than the state insurance department.
 Any transition should include a testing phase for hardware, software, and state insurance department staff.